kirkoov/foodgram/README.md

 # Foodgram
-Both a recipe website & a shopping list service for you to never forget what you need to buy for the fancy meal you're planning to cook.
+Both a recipe website & a shopping list service for you to never forget what you need to buy to cook that fancy meal you've heard or seen.

 ## Table of contents
 - [Description](#description)